 2. CONFIDENTIAL INFORMATION.

-Each party (in such capacity, a “Disclosing Party”) may disclose certain of its confidential and proprietary information to the other party (in such capacity, a “Receiving Party”). [“Confidential Information” means any information disclosed by either party to the other party, either directly or indirectly, in writing, orally, or by inspection of tangible objects that (a) the Disclosing Party identifies as confidential or proprietary, or (b) that reasonably appears to be confidential or proprietary because of legends or other markings, the circumstances of disclosure, or the nature of the information itself.]
+Each party (in such capacity, a “Discloser”) may disclose confidential or proprietary information to the other party (in such capacity, a “Recipient”). [“Confidential Information” means any information disclosed by either party to the other party, either directly or indirectly, in writing, orally, or by inspection of tangible objects that (a) the Disclosing Party identifies as confidential,proprietary, or similarly secret or protected, or (b) that reasonably appears to be confidential or proprietary because of legends or other markings, the circumstances of disclosure, or the nature of the information itself.]
 [Confidential Information includes, but is not limited to,[definitionOfConfidentialInformation].]
-Confidential Information may also include third party confidential or proprietary information disclosed to the Receiving Party.
+Confidential Information may also include lawfully acquired third party confidential or proprietary information disclosed to the Receiving Party.

 3. EXCLUSIONS.